biancacpacheco/python-dw/README.md

 $
 ```
 For each one of the files all the scripts are tested, if the file passes the test then the dot (".") will be shown, otherwise the name of the test case will appear.
 Different from the function restriction, this result will print one dot for each test passed even if the file passes all tests.

+### How can I create a test?

+There is a [special section](https://github.com/Caio-Batista/python-dw/tree/master/tests#test-python-design-wizard-docs) dedicated to show step-by-step the design test creation.
+Check it in order to create your own and learn how to properly configure the demon tool.

 ---
 **NOTE 1**